Over the last 15+ years, jobs boards have established themselves as a reliable and lucrative online business model.

 One option is to ‘backfill’ jobs onto your newly launched job board so you will have jobs on there from the outset.
 This involves taking a feed of jobs from an ‘aggregator’ site and means that jobseekers will be redirected away from your website when they find a job they want to apply for.
-Many aggregators will pay you for each jobseeker you send on a CPC basis.

 The most established business model involves monetising your job board by selling job listings.

 But you will only have a satisfied customer if people actually apply for these jobs.

 As such it makes sense to focus on registering candidates before you start selling job listings.